 The vagus nerve (vagus means wandering in Latin) is the longest cranial nerve in our body.
-It runs from the brain stem to our chest and abdomen.
-Until recently this nerve was understudied but now it is understood to be an important link between our brains and our guts.
-While we already knew it governed our breathing, digestion, heart rate, reflexes and cardiovascular activity, this new understanding of its connection to our gastrointenstinal tract means its role in our bodies is much more important.
+It runs from our brain stem to our chest and abdomen.
+Until recently, it was understudied but understood to be an essential link between our brains and guts.
+While we already knew it governed our breathing, digestion, heart rate, reflexes, and cardiovascular activity, we know it's connected to our gastrointestinal tract.